geotools/geotools/docs/user/library/coverage/imageio.rst

 ImageIO-EXT GDAL Plugin
 -----------------------

-The ImageIO-EXT plug-in allows geotools to make use of the additional formats provided via the Java Extension ImageIO-EXT.
+The ImageIO-EXT plug-in allows GeoTools to make use of the additional formats provided via the Java Extension ImageIO-EXT.

-The Java ImageIO library comes with a few formats out of the box (such as PNG, etc...) the imageio-ext project provides support for additional geospatial formats.
+The Java ImageIO library comes with a few formats out of the box (such as PNG, etc...) the ImageIO-EXT project provides support for additional geospatial formats.

 **References**